Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: The GECM Approach Towards the Mixture of Hyperbolic and Student- Error Models

-\citet{gneiting1997} expressed the hyperbolic density as a normal scale mixture with a generalized inverse Gaussian (GIG) mixing density, which has been utilized by \citet{park2008, de2024, de2026} to formulate a computationally efficient likelihood for model \eqref{eq:regmodel}.
-The said likelihood, along with the hierarchical prior specification by \citet{de2026} for the unknown parameters, are stated below:
+\citet{gneiting1997} expressed the hyperbolic density as a normal scale mixture with a generalized inverse Gaussian (GIG) mixing density.
+Similarly, normal scale mixture representations of the Student-$t$ distribution with an inverse gamma mixing density are extensively available in the literature.
+Both the normal scale mixtures have been utilized by \citet{de2026} to formulate a computationally efficient likelihood for model \eqref{eq:regmodel}.
+The likelihood and the hierarchical prior specification for the unknown parameters are stated below: